Images help a lot in driving traffic to your blog or website.

 Biggest problem of using images is it’s increases page size.

-Every time if you add images in your post, it’s download from your server to visitor device.
+Every time if you add images to your post, it’s download from your server to visitor device.

 It’s increasing loading time, which frustrated visitor and in most cases, they simply close a page.
 It’s means losing visitor and lost your search ranking.